 I was going into the hospital.
 I didn't want you to find them later.
-I wanted you to have the letters from me with my blessing.
 This way, I can tell you what I want, that whatever you do with them is okay.
+ANN People should have access to them.
+This is an important collection.